 (iii) scaling up eco-design in new products.

-Figure 2 shows the global impacts associated with the 27 EU Member States' consumption for 2022, compared with 2010, as a single, per capita score.
-Switzerland shows the highest impacts level and Slovenia the lowest, with the difference between them being twofold.
+Figure 2 shows the global impacts associated with consumption of the 27-EU Member States and Switzwerland for 2023, compared with 2010, as a single, per capita score.
+Switzerland shows the highest impacts level and Hungary the lowest, with the difference between them almost threefold.

-Fourteen countries registered an increase in their impacts, while an equal number showed a decrease.
-With a few exceptions, most countries do not show important changes in their impacts for the time period in question.
-Spain, Sweden and Denmark stand out with increases of more than 30% between 2010 and 2022.
-However, Greece, Italy, Luxembourg and Finland demonstrate significant reductions, of more than 15%.
-With the exception of Greece, whose gross domestic product (GDP) also dropped during this period, the remaining 13 countries registering a decrease in their global impacts show that it is possible to reduce consumption-based global impacts in a growing economy.
+Only five countries showed an increase in their impacts.
+With a few exceptions, most countries do not show important changes in their impacts for the period 2010-2022, they show a substantial drop in 2023.
+Latvia, Bulgaria and Ireland stand out with increases of more than 20% between 2010 and 2023.
+However, Sweden, Greece, Finland and Cyprus demonstrate significant reductions, of more than 30%.
+With the exception of Greece, whose gross domestic product (GDP) also dropped during this period, all other countries registering a decrease in their global impacts show that it is possible to reduce consumption-based global impacts in a growing economy.